ErpNetDocs/tech/modules/logistics/index.md

 ## Structure

-Logistics consists of several **submodules** dedicated to the purchase, shipment, delivery and other processes made by warehouses on a daily basis:
+Logistics consists of several **submodules** dedicated to the purchase, shipment, delivery and other processes made by warehouses on a daily basis.
+Each of them allows for the creation and release of respective documents and transactions.

 #### Common